-- ‘Premium unleaded petrol’ Premium unleaded petrol usually retails at 5 p a litre more than regular unleaded.
-The Consumer has no real way of testing whether the premium petrol is better, but they might feel that if the petrol is more expensive, it must be a better product.
+- ‘Premium unleaded petrol’ Premium unleaded petrol usually retails at 5p a litre more than regular unleaded.
+The consumer has no real way of testing whether the premium petrol is better, but they might feel that if petrol is more expensive, it must be a better product.

 - Designer clothes.
 Some manufacturers will deliberately set a high price for designer clothes hoping that the high price will create an impression of a luxury good with better quality.

 - Apple iPhone, iPad products.
 Apple iPhones are generally more expensive than similar competitors.
-People may equate the higher price with better quality.
+People may equate a higher price with better quality.

 Aspects of Premium pricing